craftcms/apple-news/README.md

 Once you’ve created a channel, you’ll need to write down its Channel ID and API credentials.
 You can get those from Channel Info → API Key in News Publisher.

-For more information about News Publisher, visit [developer.apple.com/news-publisher](https://developer.apple.com/news-publisher/).
+For more information about News Publisher, see [Publishing with Apple News Format](https://developer.apple.com/news-publisher/).

 ## Installation